mng827/ecg-classification-public/reports/REPORT.md

 # Task 2: Model Training and Fine-tuning
 I chose a 1D convolutional neural network (CNN) model with 11 layers for this ECG heartbeat categorization task.
-Neural networks automatically learn features from the data and provides state-of-the-art results in several tasks, especially when there is a lot of data.
+Neural networks automatically learn features from the data and provide state-of-the-art results in several tasks, especially when there is a lot of data.
 CNNs in particular have translational equivariance properties built-in which makes them suitable for image and signal processing tasks: the result of a convolution on a